 In Tuvalu, Canada is represented by the High Commission of Canada in New Zealand.

-Tuvalu is represented in Canada by the Permanent Mission of Tuvalu to the United Nations in New York, U.S.A.
+Tuvalu is represented in Canada by the Permanent Mission of Tuvalu to the United Nations in New York City, U.S.A.

-Canada enjoys cordial bilateral relations with Tuvalu.
-Relations are enhanced by shared memberships in the Commonwealth, the United Nations and the World Health Organisation.
-Canada and Tuvalu are both Commonwealth realm countries, with Queen Elizabeth II as their Head of State.
-Canada and Tuvalu also share interests with respect to fisheries management, and are both party to the United Fish Stocks Agreement.
-Canada is also a Dialogue Partner of the Pacific Islands Forum to which Tuvalu belongs.
+Canada and Tuvalu also share interests with respect to fisheries management, and both countries are parties to the United Fish Stocks Agreement.
+Canada is also a dialogue partner of the Pacific Islands Forum to which Tuvalu belongs.

 Canada's limited trade relations with Tuvalu are also managed by the Trade Commissioner Service, New Zealand.

 - Date Modified: